mjk287/My-Pen-Pal/README.md

-# Mod 5 Project
+# My Pen Pal

-This is a social media app for two or some may call it a pen pal app.
+My Pen Pal is a social media app for two.
 It is an application geared for a pair relationship, interaction, and bonding.

 ## Motivation